danielathome19/AP-Computer-Science/Notes/Unit_05.md

 If `this` was not used in the example above, the program would print `0` instead of `5`, as the **argument** `x` would be assigned to itself, rather than assigning the **argument** `x` to the **class variable** `x`.

 The `this` keyword can be used to:
-* Invoke current class constructor
+* Invoke the current class constructor
-* Invoke current class method
+* Invoke the current class method
 * Pass an argument in the constructor call
 * Pass an argument in the method call
 * Return the current class object